Practical Insights into Knowledge Distillation for Pre-Trained Models: Evaluation Results

 \begin{findingbox} \textbf{Finding (8):} Insights about the best \( T \) and \( \alpha \) values. \end{findingbox}

 \cref{fig:tunedKD}, particularly columns 1 and 2, illustrates the optimal \( T \) and \( \alpha \) values determined through our grid search across diverse data distributions.
 While identifying a consistent pattern for the best \( T \) and \( \alpha \) values in the Uniform Data Distribution is challenging, clear trends emerge in the Quantity Skew Distribution, the Label Skew Random Chunks Distribution, and the Label Skew Dirichlet Distribution.
 In these scenarios, a smaller \( T \) value tends to be more effective with a weaker teacher, while a larger \( T \) value is advantageous for a stronger teacher.
 Correspondingly, the ideal \( \alpha \) value, indicating the weight assigned to the teacher's output, should align with the teacher's relative strength compared to the student.
 Thus, a significantly stronger teacher warrants a higher \( \alpha \) value (above 0.5), while a weaker teacher should receive a lower weight.
-Moreover, the Specialized Non-IID Distribution generally favors lower values of \( T \) and \( \alpha \), leading to more favorable outcomes across all teacher-student pairings.
+Moreover, the Specialized Non-IID Distribution favors lower values of \( T \) and \( \alpha \), leading to more favorable outcomes across all teacher-student pairings.

-\cref{fig:tunedKD_cinic10} includes experiments using the CINIC10 dataset \cite{darlow2018cinic10}, albeit with a singular data distribution approach, serves to validate and reinforce our findings from the CIFAR10 dataset.
-This consistency indicates result robustness and suggests the potential generalizability of our conclusions across different datasets, opening avenues for further exploration in diverse data environments.
+\cref{fig:tunedKD_cinic10} shows the results from the experiments using an alternative practical CINIC-10 dataset \cite{darlow2018cinic10} to validate and reinforce our findings from the CIFAR-10 dataset.
+In these experiments, we opt for the challenging `Label Skew Random Chunks' data distribution approach.
+The results indicate the consistency of our observations drawn from CIFAR-10 results and suggest the potential generalizability of our conclusions about the efficacy of tuning across different benchmarks, especially in diverse data environments.